 Therapy Putty – Buy some therapy putty.
 A store like Binson’s will have it.
 Purchase some cheap letters or beads from a craft store (Dollar Stores work great, too).
 Put the “prizes” in the putty and encourage your child to dig through the putty to find the prizes!
 Play Dough works reasonably well if you are having a hard time finding therapy putty.

 Lite Brite – They still make the 1970’s classic toy and the tiny pieces make fine motor skills mastery necessary to make the pictures.
 I encourage using the stenciled guidelines included with the Lite Brite so the child has to be particular with pieces as opposed to just being random.
-It really teaches concentration!
+It really teaches concentration in addition the skills honed using the tiny pieces.

 Legos – Legos are a great way to improve fine motor skills for obvious reasons.
 I recommend using the tinier lego sets with the small pieces.
 Like Lite Brite, I’d try to have the child make a specific plan or design to encourage concentration and sorting.

-Perfection – Perfection is the old board game where you place pieces into a puzzle before the board “pops up”.
+Perfection – Yes, they still make this game!
+Perfection is the table-top where you place pieces into a puzzle before the board “pops up”.
 The pieces have a tiny holder you have to hold in order to put it in the right spot.
 These tiny pieces make increasing fine motor skills fun.

 Stacking – Many parents of autistic children already know that many ASD spectrum are predisposed to naturally enjoy sorting or stacking.
 Sorting and stacking tiny objects may be a naturally fun way to increase the fine motor skills they may lack due to autism or ASD symptoms.
 I bought several smaller dice (die) and challenged my son to see how high he could stack them.
 Poker chips and pennies also work well.